Boris-Jobs/Boris-Jobs/README.md

 # Introduction to me, framxx boris
-- 👋 Hi, I’m boris jobs.
-I graduated from USTB school of physics.
+- 👋 Hi, my name is boris jobs.
+I got my bachelor degree in Physics from USTB, and I am gonna finish my master of science degree in the University of Hong Kong.
 - 👀 I’m interested in (1) Data Architecture, (2) English and Français, (3) Linux, (4) Theoretical Physics;
 - motto: Abandon your illusions and prepare for struggle.